trenskow/express-addons/README.md

     });

 > If you also configured the async routes addon, you can also use async routes in the custom `catchAll` routes.

+# License

+New BSD License.
+See file LICENSE.